-7 Source: US Census, S2101, ACS 2022 5-Year
+$^{7}$ Source: US Census, S2101, ACS 2022 5-Year

-APPENDIX B - FUTURE ACTIONS TO CONSIDER
+APPENDIX B - FUTURE STRATEGIS TO CONSIDER

-The following actions were either addressed in the Housing Strategies Report for the HCA or were previously considered as a part of this HPS project.
-The project team and the Project Work Group does not recommend these actions for inclusion in the HPS because they were identified as lower priority.
-The City has limited resources to implement every action that has been considered within the HPS planning and implementation timeline (6 years), and therefore the City should focus on actions that were identified as higher priority for the HPS.
+The following strategies were either addressed in the Housing Strategies Report for the HCA or were previously considered as a part of this HPS project.
+The project team and the Project Work Group does not recommend these strategies for inclusion in the HPS because they were identified as lower priority.
+The City has limited resources to implement every strategy that has been considered within the HPS planning and implementation timeline (6 years), and therefore the City should focus on strategies that were identified as higher priority for the HPS.

-Although these actions are not recommended for inclusion in the HPS, they may be appropriate for West Linn at a later date or in the event the City finds additional capacity to begin implementation of additional strategies.
-These actions may also be considered as alternatives to other HPS actions at the midpoint review period of the HPS implementation timeline.
+Although these strategies are not recommended for inclusion in the HPS, they may be appropriate for West Linn at a later date or in the event the City finds additional capacity to begin implementation of additional strategies.